 In the event that the Narrows is out of bounds

-which has a claim to being in the top ten itself.
+especially if you add on the optional side-trip to Angels' Landing, has a claim to being in the top ten itself.

 3) Highline trail to the Grinnell Glacier Overlook, Glacier National Park